 Features and best practices will be time-consuming to create and maintain, especially since building consistent backup and making sure your DR site is ready for any event are not your core capabilities.
 The Forrester research goes on to conclude that cloud-based backup and DR gives enterprises the ability to lower costs, automate and simplify the DR process, support more applications and improve SLAs.
 This was confirmed by the fact that 94% of surveyed database and operations professionals using the public cloud as their DR platform agreed that the cloud has improved their SLA attainment.

-Though public cloud vendors must take part in protecting their infrastructure, the AWS shared responsibility model makes users accountable for their applications’ security and availability.
-Under this model, AWS manages cloud security by providing features and services that AWS customers can use to secure their assets.
-AWS customers – for their part – are responsible for what security they choose to protect the availability and integrity of their cloud data, and for meeting specific requirements for protecting that data.
-Over the past few years, cloud-based backup and DR has become the primary focus for enterprises’ access of critical systems in a timely fashion.
+Over the past few years, cloud-based backup and AWS disaster recovery has become the primary focus for enterprises’ access of critical systems in a timely fashion.
 Cloud-based recovery solutions have succeeded where traditional strategies have failed.
 Automating backup and DR has become essential as well, as it’s reduced the risk of human error that commonly occurs with manual backup and disaster recovery.

 Solutions like Cloud Protection Manager (CPM) can help resolve the limitations and challenges associated with relying on manual backup and DR. CPM automates backup and recovery via a Windows agent that consistently backs up Windows applications.
 The agent allows users to manage multiple AWS accounts, and configure policies and schedules to take automated snapshot backups.
 CPM provides enterprises with flexible backup policies and scheduling, rapid recovery of instances, and a simple, intuitive and user-friendly web interface to easily manage backup operations.
 With CPM, you can recover volume from a snapshot, increase its size and switch it with an existing attached volume in a single step.
 We invite you to check the following articles, for additional references related to this article: